awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 For more information, see [CopySnapshot](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CopySnapshot.html) in the *Amazon ElastiCache API Reference*\.

 If you want to copy your backup to another AWS Region, use Amazon S3 copy to copy the exported backup to the Amazon S3 bucket in another AWS Region\.
-For more information, see [Copying an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Copying an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service User Guide*\.